Chair of Modern, Contemporary and Decorative Art and William P. and Amanda C. Madar Curator of American Painting and Sculpture

-He has lectured and published on a variety of topics, including Beaux-Arts mural painting, New Deal–era African American artistic production, and commodity sculpture of the 1980s.
-He recently contributed the essay “A Life Cut Short” to the George Bellows retrospective organized by the National Gallery of Art.
+He has lectured and published on a variety of topics, including Beaux-Arts mural painting, New Deal–era African American artistic production in Cleveland, and commodity sculpture of the 1980s.

 Cole holds a PhD from the University of Delaware where he specialized in the history of American art, an MA in art history and museum studies from Case Western Reserve University, and a BS in chemistry from John Carroll University.